gridsingularity/gsy-e/wiki/docs/asset-api-events.md

 When the trade occurs, trade details are sent by the Asset API.
 If there are unmatched bids or offers, they are not carried to the next market cycle.

-In order to facilitate bid and offer management and scheduling, a python file with the [class Oracle](https://github.com/gridsingularity/gsy-e-sdk/blob/master/gsy_e_sdk/setups/asset_api_template.py) is provided.
+In order to facilitate bid and offer management and scheduling, a python file with the [class Oracle](https://github.com/gridsingularity/gsy-e-sdk/blob/master/gsy_e_sdk/setups/asset_api_template.py){target=_blank} is provided.
 The Oracle class acts as an information aggregator for all of the energy assets (e.g. loads, PVs and storage) managed by the user, and allows the user to post bids and offers on their behalf.
 Several functions are triggered for different types of [events](events.md), and can be overridden.

-###Each new market slot
+### Each new market slot
 ```
 def on_market_cycle(self, market_info):
 ```